Ihor-Zaiets/booking_university_project/README.md

 I tried, i failed.
 Hard, complicated, unknown technology for me.
 Guess, next time i'd try to convince him, that front-end is not required and never was.

-Also today I for the first time wrote tests for repository. ... took al ong time to do
+Also today I for the first time wrote tests for repository. ... took a long time to do